visciang/mbs/README.md

 It naturally feets well with domain / component oriented design.

-Remeber that, like every tool, `mbs` / mono-repos / etc. are just patterns and guidelines, not a silver buller, and should not be misused otherwise you will shoot that silver bullet in your feet.
+Remeber that, like every tool, `mbs` / mono-repos / etc. are just patterns and guidelines, not a silver bullet, and should not be misused otherwise you will shoot that silver bullet in your feet.
 So is essential to correclty design modules / components, their boundaries / what (business) logic we put into them and the dependecies we introduce beetween them.

 ### A bit of history

 TODO:
-extra reference to monorepo or other similar tools/solutions: cmake / ninja / doit / baur / please / hearthly / gitlab / "pipelines in general"
+extra reference to monorepo or other similar tools/solutions: cmake / ninja / doit / baur / please / hearthly / waypoint / gitlab / "pipelines in general"

 ## Getting Started